material-motion/material-motion/specifications/directors.md

 A Director operates primarily in terms of targets and Plans.
 Directors must not have direct access to a Runtime.

+> Hiding the Runtime from the Transaction has the following benefits:
+>
+> - Director is funneled toward using a single Runtime instance.
+> - Larger Transactions can potentially be optimized.

 `v1` **Set up**: A Director has a `setUp` method that is invoked exactly once.

 The setUp method should receive a Transaction instance.